Dash0 Raises $110M Series B at $1B Valuation

 • New session count — a bar chart showing how many new sessions were started in each time bucket.
 Useful for detecting traffic patterns, deployment-driven spikes, or suspicious bot activity.

 • Bounce rate — a line chart showing the percentage of sessions where the user left without a second interaction.
 A rising bounce rate after a deployment is an early signal that something may have broken on the landing page.
+Set an alert for this to be notified when it happens.

 Switch the chart type using the Session metrics / None toggle to focus on the raw session count chart, the session metrics charts, or hide the charts entirely.